 At the risk of sounding like a self-help book, below are the five easy* steps members should take to dissolve an LLC in Texas.

-3. Request & Obtain a Certificate of Account Status from the Texas Comptroller of Public Accounts.
+- Request and obtain a Certificate of Account Status from the Texas Comptroller of Public Accounts

-4. Submit two (2) signed copies of the Certificate of Termination form to the Texas Secretary of State (with Certificate of Account Status attached).
+- Submit two signed copies of the Certificate of Termination form to the Texas Secretary of State (with Certificate of Account Status attached)

-Winding up the LLC’s affairs: This means stopping all operations except any that are directly related to winding up the LLC. (like paying off creditors, settling legal claims, liquidating assets, or collecting money owed to the company—to name a few).
+This means stopping all operations except any that are directly related to winding up the LLC, like paying off creditors, settling legal claims, liquidating assets, or collecting money owed to the company—to name a few.

 To request the Certificate, fill out Form 05-359 available on the Comptroller’s website.
-Because, however, the Secretary of State will not accept a Certificate printed off of the Comptroller’s website, members have two options for obtaining an official form: 1) submit the form online; or 2) submit the form directly to a Comptroller Field Office.
+Because, however, the Secretary of State will not accept a Certificate printed off of the Comptroller’s website, members have two options for obtaining an official form: submit the form online or submit the form directly to a Comptroller Field Office.

 Obviously, it seems much more convenient to submit the form online, so why would anyone ever trek down to a Field Office?
 Why did I even tell you about that option?

-So, members can weigh the options and decide for themselves, but if time is of the essence (or you’re curious about what a Field Office looks like), here is the link to the list of Field Office locations: http://window.state.tx.us/taxinfo/fieldoff.html.
+So, members can weigh the options and decide for themselves, but if time is of the essence (or you’re curious about what a Field Office looks like), here is the list of Field Office locations.